ShinJoy991/6DOF-Kinematics/README.md

 <img src="./media/image7.jpeg" style="width:3.12688in;height:1.95139in"
 alt="Inverse kinematics using the Jacobian inverse, part 1 • Najam R. Syed" />
 </p>
-With the decoupling method, we consider the joint between the arm and the end effector as the wrist.
+&emsp;&emsp;With the decoupling method, we consider the joint between the arm and the end effector as the wrist.
 Thus, we have the wrist joint at the intersection of the three final axes, dividing the problem into positional analysis for the wrist joint and rotation angle from the